aster-hu/blog/_posts/2021-09-12-white-nights-review/2021-09-12-white-nights-review.md

 ![palette](palette.jpg)
 *gaps around pans — I demonstrated it by inserting a piece of paper*

-Another downside is the height of pans is lower than the plastic and the box, making it difficult to pick up paint, especially when the pan is less full, because the brush can only be in a steep angle.
+Another downside is the height of pans is lower than the plastic and the box, making it difficult to pick up paint when the pan is less full, because the brush can only stay in a steep angle.

 ![palettegap](palettegap.jpg)
-*pans' height is lower than the divider*
+*the height of pans is lower than the divider*

 ## The Colours